jbiason/blog/content/reviews/books/in-the-beginning-science-faces-god-in-the-book-of-genesis.md

 +++
-title = "In the Beginning . . .: Science Faces God in the Book of Genesis - Isaac Asimov" date = 2018-06-25
+title = "In the Beginning...: Science Faces God in the Book of Genesis - Isaac Asimov" date = 2018-06-25

 category = "review"